FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 8 (35s)**

-  Another major announcement: Vitest Browser Mode is now stable.
+  And the last major announcement: is about Vitest Browser Mode

   Full disclosure: I haven't tested this yet.
 But here are the key features.